 There is a problem, however.
 We can illustrate with three compounds formed from hydrogen, oxygen, and nitrogen.
-The three mass proportion measurements are given in the following table.
+The three mass proportion measurements are given in the following table (Table 2.1: Mass Relationships for Hydrogen, Nitrogen, Oxygen Compounds).
 First we examine nitric oxide, to find that the mass proportion is 8:7 oxygen to nitrogen.
 If this is one nitrogen atom combined with one oxygen atom, we would expect that the mass of an oxygen atom is 8/7=1.14 times that of a nitrogen atom.
-Second we examine ammonia, which is a combination of nitrogen and hydrogen with the mass proportion of 7:1.5 nitrogen to hydrogen.
-If this is one nitrogen combined with one hydrogen, we would expect that a nitrogen atom mass is 4.67 times that of a hydrogen atom mass.
+Second we examine ammonia, which is a combination of nitrogen and hydrogen with the mass proportion of 7: 1.5 nitrogen to hydrogen.
+If this is one nitrogen, we would expect that a nitrogen atom mass is 4.67 times that of a hydrogen atom mass.
 These two expectations predict a relationship between the mass of an oxygen atom and the mass of a hydrogen atom.
-If the mass of an oxygen atom is 1.14 times the mass of a nitrogen atom and if the mass of a nitrogen atom is 4.67 times that of a hydrogen atom.
-He mass of a nitrogen atom is $1.14 \times 4.67 = 5.34$ times that of a hydrogen atom.
+If the mass of an oxygen atom is 1.14 times the mass of a nitrogen atom and if the mass of a nitrogen atom is 4.67 times the mass of a hydrogen atom, then we must conclude that an oxygen atom has a mass which is $1.14 \times 4.67 = 5.34$ times that of a hydrogen atom.

 But there is a problem with this calculation.
-The third line of the following table shows that the compound formed from hydrogen and oxygen is water, which is found to have mass proportion 8:1 oxygen to hydrogen.
+The third line of the following table (Table 2.1: Mass Relationships for Hydrogen, Nitrogen, Oxygen Compounds) shows that the compound formed from hydrogen and oxygen is water, which is found to have mass proportion 8:1 oxygen to hydrogen.
 Our expectation should then be that an oxygen atom mass is 8.0 times a hydrogen atom mass.
-Thus the three measurements in the following table appear to lead to contradictory expectations of atomic mass ratios.
+Thus the three measurements in the following table (Table 2.1: Mass Relationships for Hydrogen, Nitrogen, Oxygen Compounds) appear to lead to contradictory expectations of atomic mass ratios.
 How are we to reconcile these results?

-Compound Total Mass Mass of Hydrogen Mass of Nitrogen Mass of Oxygen "Expected" Relative Atomic Mass of Hydrogen "Expected" Relative Atomic Mass of Nitrogen "Expected" Relative Atomic Mass of Oxygen

-Nitric Oxide 15.0 g - 7.0 g 8.0 g - 7.0 8.0

-Ammonia 8.5 g 1.5 g 7.0 g - 1.5 7.0 -

-Water 9.0 g 1.0 g - 8.0 g 1.0 - 8.0
+Compound Total Mass Mass of Hydrogen Mass of Nitrogen Mass of Oxygen "Expected" Relative Atomic Mass of Hydrogen "Expected" Relative Atomic Mass of Nitrogen "Expected" Relative Atomic Mass of Oxygen Nitric Oxide $15.0 \mathrm{~g}$ - 7.0 g 8.0 g - 7.0 8.0 Ammonia 8.5 g 1.5 g 7.0 g - 1.5 7.0 - Water 9.0 g 1.0 g - 8.0 g 1.0 - 8.0

-Table 1.1.
 Mass Relationships for Hydrogen, Nitrogen, Oxygen Compounds